 Even professional high-quality golfers can hit shank shots.
 However, golfers with high handicap scores are probably more likely to hit shank shots than professional golfers who go on tours.

-What causes shank shots?
+What causes shank shots in golf?

 There are a few common reasons why a golfer hits a shank shot.
 Some of those reasons are explained below: